 - You need a right size jar or container to keep the sliced Turnip in the marinade.
 I have found a ziplock bag is the easiest option.
 Keep everything in the bag and remove the air, so that the Turnip slices can stay in this minimal amount of marinade.

-- Keep in fridge for 1-2 days to marinate.
+- Marinate in fridge for 1-2 days.